space-physics/transcarread/README.rst

 transcar-read
 =============

-Reads the output of the TRANSCAR 1-D particle penetration aeronomy model
+Reads the output of the TRANSCAR 1-D particle penetration aeronomy model.

+Requires TRANSCAR program to generate output that this program reads.